sabun123/cefr-b2-english-wordpool/README.md

 A FREE simple, interactive web application for practicing CEFR B2 English vocabulary.
 The application randomly presents you with an empty sentence and a word pool of vocabulary.
 Make as many sentences from the vocabulary as you can to complete the task!

+🚧 There are still issues with the dataset.
+Clean-up is needed from the possible sentences list as there are garbage sentences that aren't grammatically correct.

 ## Live Site